postsharp/Metalama.Documentation/content/quickstart/quickstart.md

 Now, let's get started!

-This book is composed of the following chapters:
+This book has the following chapters:

 | Chapter | Description |
 |--------|----|